 BUT WHAT ABOUT CHRISTIAN SPORTS STARS WHO WITNESS FOR THE LORD?

 What would you say of a Rock musician who prays before a concert or has crucifixes all over the stage?
 Some do.
 At the PMRC hearings, Dee Snider vocalist of Twisted Sister mentioned in his Statement to the Senate that he considers himself Christian, saying “I was born and raised a Christian and I still adhere to those principles.
 Alice Cooper too claims to be a born again Christian.

 “But that can’t be” you say, “Those guys are so obviously demonic”!
 “And what they represent is obviously devilish”!

-But you do not see professional sports as UNGODLY though it is associated with drinking alcohol, drugs, gambling, high emotions– anger, frustration, loss of self-control, mob violence, excitement; secular music, immodestly dressed cheerleaders, lasciviousness, groupies, fans who are idolatrous of their favorite team players, and above all: fans who curse the name of our Lord Jesus– when their favorite team is losing, etc – Not to mention the BILLIONS of dollars and BILLIONS of hours spent on this wickedness taking money and time away from the Kingdom of God-
+But you do not see professional sports as UNGODLY though it is associated with PRIDE, drinking alcohol, drugs, gambling, high emotions– anger, frustration, loss of self-control, mob violence, excitement; secular music, immodestly dressed cheerleaders, lasciviousness, groupies, fans who are idolatrous of their favorite team players, and above all: fans who curse the name of our Lord Jesus– when their favorite team is losing, etc – Not to mention the BILLIONS of dollars and BILLIONS of hours spent on this wickedness taking money and time away from the Kingdom of God-

 Let me be blunt about this.
 If you do not see this, then there is a marvelous blindness upon you!
 Use that money to help the poor (read James 5:1-6 to see where you stand) then read the entire chapter of Matthew 25 and HEED!
 Spend that time in the word, evangelizing to the lost, etc!